 - Attractive appearance

 - Loving and affectionate

 Multi-Generational Labradoodle Coats

-- Fleece – The soft and silky fleece coat has waves and curls, although, the number of waves and curls can vary.
+- Fleece – The soft and silky fleece coat has waves and curls, although the number of waves and curls can vary.
 The fur on a fleece coat will flow and ripple when the dog moves around.
-Wavy fleece hair can grow 4” to 6” long.
+Wavy fleece hair can grow 4 to 6 inches long.
 Because these dogs don’t shed, the hair must be clipped or manually pulled out when the dog changes from pup to adult.

 - Wool – This coat, if not trimmed, will become thick and dense with tight, soft round curls.
 Unlike the fleece coat, this fur does not move around with the dog’s movement.
 Labradoodles with wool coats should be trimmed a few times a year.

 - Slicker brush – This type of brush is ideal for daily brushing as it gets the job done without being too harsh on the coat.
 My favorite self-cleaning slicker brush works through tangles quickly and easily and releases hair with the push of a button.